-As a driver and insurance customer yourself, you know there are many factors that affect your monthly premium cost.
-You try to be a safe driver and even refrained from buying that new car to keep your rate as low as possible.
-But your teen’s insurance will probably still wind up more expensive than yours even with his or her clean slate.
-The following items are the biggest factors contributing to your teen’s car insurance rate:
+As a driver and insurance customer, you know many factors affect your monthly premium cost.
+You tried to be a safe driver and refrained from buying that new car to keep your rate as low as possible.
+But your teen’s car insurance will still be more expensive than yours, even with their clean slate.
+The following items are the most significant factors contributing to your teen’s car insurance rate:

 - Driving Experience

 Your son can’t help being a 16-year-old boy, but insurance companies see him as a huge liability.
 Single males younger than 25 maintain the highest car accident record.
 Their inexperience makes them susceptible to accidents and traffic violations, thus affecting their driving record.
 It’s an awful, expensive cycle until teens find their footing and can intuitively make better driving decisions.
 But knowing this, you can make other beneficial choices to reduce that pricey rate.

 Having accidents on your record can negatively impact your insurance rates.
 Contacting auto accident lawyer Schaumburg (or elsewhere more relevant to you) may help reduce the severity of punishment regarding points or compensation paid out in an accident or possibly even collect some compensation payment for your accident.
 This can help reduce how bad the accident looks to insurance companies if some fault can be shifted onto the other driver using evidence a lawyer can collate.

 Reducing Insurance Rates